shanngray/Memetic-Agents/README.md

 ## Memory Management

 The system uses ChromaDB for persistent storage with two types of memory:

 - Short-term memory: Recent interactions and temporary data
 - Long-term memory: Consolidated and processed information
+- Feedback memory: Feedback from other agents
+- Reflections: Internal thoughts and evaluations

 ## Development